ashraaghav/ProductClassifier/README.md

 Creates a model that predicts the Product's category based on the description and manufacturer.
 The task has 3 main steps:
-* Cleaning the data descriptions and generating the embeddings using pretrained BERTModel from huggingface
+* Clean the data descriptions and generating the embeddings using pretrained BERTModel from huggingface
 * Build an SVM to use the embeddings to identify the product category
 * Use FastAPI to serve the model via HTTP REST API.